hyperledger/firefly-fir/text/0012-namespace-isolation.md

 may be liable to change at any point, giving users more opportunities to create problems via invalid config.

-Removing the ability to broadcast new namespaces on the fly may introduce a burden if any users rely on this functionality to define lots of namespaces without editing the config on every node.
-Satisfying this requirement in the new landscape would require introducing some notion of "child" namespaces that can be dynamically created via a broadcast on an existing multi-party namespace, which is not currently in scope for this FIR.
+Removing the ability to dynamically broadcast new namespaces may introduce a burden if any users rely on this functionality to define namespaces without editing the config on every node.
+Adding back this requirement in the new landscape would require some notion of "child" namespaces that can be created via a broadcast on an existing multi-party namespace (not currently in scope for this FIR).

 # Rationale and alternatives
 [alternatives]: #alternatives